yanshu/pisa/pisa/stages/mc/README.md

 ### gpu

 This service generates histograms, given a set of MC events that also include nominal flux weights.
-Weights are calculated for every event and flavour/interaction type (alpha) indicvidually, according to the following expression
+Weights are calculated for every event and flavor/interaction type (alpha) individually, according to the following expression

 ![weights](images/weight.png)
 <!---